-JWT Tokens
+JWT Authentication

 One of the important concepts in web security is JWT (pronounced "jot").
 As an API developer, test engineer or integration specialist, if you haven't heard about JWT, you are missing the most required knowledge.
-JWT is a proven mechanism for secure communication, authentication and authorisation.
+JWT is a proven mechanism for secure communication, authentication and authorization.
 In this article, we'll delve deep into JWT Tokens, unraveling their workings, benefits, and best practices to adopt.

-What Are JWT Tokens?
+What JWT Authentication?

 A JWT typically looks like the following.